Augusta toddler treated for liver cancer at St. Jude Children’s Research Hospital

 AUGUSTA, Kan.
 (KSNW) — In July 2020, two-year-old Jessie from Augusta complained of stomach aches.

-Her parents, Tanner and Annie, started locally by getting an x-ray and sonogram at a Wichita hospital.
+Her parents, Tanner and Annie, started looking for answers by getting an X-ray and sonogram at a Wichita hospital.
 A pediatrician told them the scans revealed several tumors in their toddler’s liver.

-The family was sent to Wesley Medical Center where they stayed for two weeks where it was determined: Jessie had hepatoblastoma and needed a liver transplant.
+The family was sent to Wesley Medical Center, where they stayed for two weeks.
+It was determined Jessie had hepatoblastoma and needed a liver transplant.
 Doctors determined she needed treatment beyond Wichita, specifically, somewhere she could receive chemotherapy and a liver transplant if necessary.

-After that determination, the family was headed to Memphis the next day.
+After that determination, the family was headed to St. Jude in Memphis the next day.
 Tanner drove over 500 miles to meet his wife and daughter, who arrived by medical helicopter.

 In October 2020, Jessie and Annie went to St. Louis to see if Annie could be a living donor for her daughter.
 While they were there, they got a call that a liver became available for Jessie.